-Pi NoIR Camera v2
+Pi NoIR Camera V2

-The Pi NoIR gives you everything the regular camera module offers, with one difference: it does not employ an infrared filter.
+The Pi NoIR gives you everything the regular Camera Module offers, with one difference: it does not employ an infrared filter.
 (NoIR = No Infrared.)
 This means that pictures you take by daylight will look decidedly curious, but it gives you the ability to see in the dark with infrared lighting.

-The camera works with all models of Raspberry Pi 1, 2 and 3.
+The camera works with all models of Raspberry Pi 1, 2, 3 and 4.
 It can be accessed through the MMAL and V4L APIs, and there are numerous third-party libraries built for it, including the Picamera Python library.
 See the Getting Started with Picamera resource to learn how to use it.

 Pi NoIR Camera V2 will remain in production until at least January 2024